 - 18. Mental Health/intermediate Care Teams provided jointly with Health the teams work specifically with people living with dementia and their carers in local communities to provide support and enable independent living where appropriate.
 Last year, 232 people received a service, as a result of which 162 remained in their own home and only 22 were admitted into a care home.
 The other 48 were admitted into hospital, short term care or died.
 An evaluation of the service showed that of the people that remained at home 75% were still at home 90 days after discharge from the service and after 180 days 67% were still at home. - 19.
-Both Primary Care Trusts have made a commitment to extending this service into all districts.
-From October 2012 the existing teams of Rushcliffe, Newark and Sherwood, and Broxtowe will be joined by teams in Bassetlaw, Mansfield and Ashfield, and Gedling.
-These teams are funded mainly through the Primary Care Trusts with annual team costs at around £400,000 per team, with the social care contribution being social work support to each team. - 20.
+The Clinical Commissioning Groups have made a commitment to extending this service into all districts.
+From October 2012 the existing teams of Rushcliffe, Newark and Sherwood, and Broxtowe have been joined by teams in Bassetlaw, Mansfield and Ashfield, and Gedling.
+These teams are funded mainly through the Clinical Commissioning Groups with annual team costs at around £400,000 per team, with the social care contribution being social work support to each team. - 20.
 Specialist Short-Term Services a range of services are currently provided to facilitate early discharge and to try and prevent direct admission into long-term care from hospital settings.
 These pilot assessment beds are based in seven care homes providing 33 beds.
 In the first six months 99 people were accepted into an assessment bed; on discharge 27 of those returned home and only 17 were admitted into a care home, the remaining people were either admitted back into hospital, short-term care or died.
-This service works in conjunction with the Reablement Service as well as Intermediate Care. - 21.
+This service works in conjunction with the Reablement Service as well as Intermediate Care.
+We are currently reviewing the range and number of services we provide as a part of the work we are doing with health to transfer patients from hospital into community settings where we can provide a range of reablement services and joint assessment facilities.
+We anticipate an increase in the number of places we provide in the near future - 21.
 There are a number of short-term care beds available throughout the County, providing much needed respite for carers.
 Last year over 700 people benefited from short breaks in these establishments receiving over 2,529 weeks of respite care (compared to 2,029 in the previous year). - 22.
-Residential Care Homes following the sale of 6 local authority Care Homes to the independent sector, the authority has retained the remaining 6 homes across the County.
-Business plans are currently being prepared; outlining how these homes can be utilised to provide specialist short-term care, gradually reducing the amount of long-term care provision in the future.
-These homes currently provide 157 beds achieving an occupancy level of 84 % over the last 12 months.
+Residential Care Homes following the sale of six local authority Care Homes to the independent sector, the authority has retained the remaining six homes across the County.
+They are currently providing specialist short-term care, gradually reducing the amount of long-term care provision in the future.
+These homes currently provide 157 beds achieving an occupancy level of 84% over the last 12 months.

-$^{^1}$ Living Well with Dementia - a National Dementia Strategy - $3^{\rm rd}$ February 2009 - Department of Health
+1 Living Well with Dementia - a National Dementia Strategy - 3rd February 2009 - Department of Health